 Our collaborating partner in Ecuador is the University of Cuenca.

-Jose Ortiz, Primary Investigator
+Jose Ortiz, Principal Investigator

 José Ortiz is Doctor of Medicine and Surgery, Diploma in Higher Education in Health Sciences and Master in University Teaching and Educational Research by the University of Cuenca and a PhD in Social Sciences from the University of Alicante.
 His research interests are oriented towards sexual and reproductive rights and health.
 He has directed several investigations aimed at the improvement of Obstetrical and Neonatal Care, in coordination with the Latin American Center of Perinatology and the Pan American Health Organization.
 He is currently a teacher and researcher at the Faculty of Medical Sciences of the University of Cuenca, promoting activities for the exercise of the rights of people for good living.